HB-GSI/CSPP_Syslog/README.txt

 CSPP_Syslog extends the CSPP_Core package of the CS++-Project.

-It contains a derived class of the CS++MessageLoggerr.
+It contains a derived class of the CS++MessageLogger.

 Refer to https://github.com/HB-GSI/CSPP for CS++ project overview, details and documentation.